paketo-buildpacks/php-web/README.md

 ## Integration

-The PHP Web CNB provides `php-web` as a dependency.
-Downstream buildpacks can require the php-web dependency, however this buildpack signifies the end of the PHP group build processes, so any extension to this could be included in other independent buildpacks.
-Requiring `php-web` is not a workflow that is supported.
+The PHP Web CNB is the last in the standard chain of PHP CNBs.
+It provides `php-web` as a dependency, but currently there's no scenario we can imagine that you would use a downstream buildpack to require this dependency.
+If a user likes to include some other functionality (like a monitoring tool or a db driver), it can be done independent of the PHP Web CNB without requiring a dependency of it.

 ## To Package